railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_classic.rst

 that you have to enter the same sort of data about access rights twice for the system administrators.

-You will see that the total integration of Open ERP's document management system with the main company management system, and plugins to Outlook and Thunderbird email clients, offers an elegant solution that addresses these problems.
+You will see that the total integration of OpenERP's document management system with the main company management system, and plugins to Outlook and Thunderbird email clients, offers an elegant solution that addresses these problems.